raushankumardubey/neflixclone/README.md

 ## Some cool stuff

 Usually, people tend to run to CSS Frameworks to develop and style tabs and switching tabs.
-But here's a pretty simple, basic way of creating switchable tab content using Vanilla JS:
+But here's a pretty simple, basic way of creating switchable tab content using  JS:

 ```javascript
 const tabItems = document.querySelectorAll(".tab-item");